How to Answer: What Interests You About This Position? (with Examples)

 1. Be Enthusiastic and Highlight Your Interests (Why it appeals to you)

 Try to be enthusiastic in your response.
-This is your chance to talk about what you find appealing about the position, in a positive and eager way.
+This is your chance to talk about what you find appealing about the position positively and eagerly.

 Do you want to be part of a great team, make a difference in someone’s life, or help develop a new branch of the business?
 Now is your time to show them why you’re interested in the job!